psztorc/Truthcoin/README.md

 <h2>Frequently Asked Questions</h2>

 Note: A protocol whitepaper is forthcoming, check /docs.
 Update (Jan 10): Paper draft II is complete, should finish editing this weekend.
 Update (Jan 17): White paper is far too long, breaking it into separate documents with differing focus, scope, formality.
-Will definitly be 1] techincal specification, 2] motivation and practical applications, 3] overview of prediction markets, 4] commentary about potential future directions in this area (Done: BitShares and RealityKeys.pdf), and 5] commentary on related trends in Bitcoin and Market Empiricism.
+Will definitly be 1] overview of prediction markets (in progress), 2] protocol specification (99% done), 3] motivation and practical applications (half-done), 4] commentary about potential future directions in this area (Done: BitShares and RealityKeys.pdf), and 5] Commentary on PM Manipulation.

 <h3>Does this compete with Bitcoin as a store of value?</h3>